 Working with Managed Service for YDB databases

-This section provides the basic information about working with Managed Service for YDB.
+This section covers the basics of working with Managed Service for YDB.

-To work with a Managed Service for YDB database from Yandex Query, follow these steps:
+To start working with a Managed Service for YDB database, follow these steps:

 SELECT * FROM ydb_connection.my_table